eliasdoehne/stellaris-dashboard/README.md

   - Population: number of pops, species demographics
   - Factions: size, support and happiness of each faction
   - Military: fleet strength
-  - An interactive, historical galaxy map to show who owned which system
+  - Galactic History: Interactive, historical map that shows the past state of the galaxy in the

 ## Event Ledger